Ali al-Ahmed: Saudi curriculum of intolerance

-Saudi Arabia runs academies in 19 world capitals, including the Islamic Saudi Academy in Fairfax County near Washington, D.C., that use the same textbooks.
+Saudi Arabia runs academies in 19 world capitals, including the Islamic Saudi Academy in Fairfax County, Virginia near Washington, D.C., that use the same textbooks.
 The IGA/Freedom House study was cited as evidence in the report released by the U.S. Commission on International Religious Freedom in October 2007 that urged the State Department to shut down the Academy unless it could prove it was not teaching religious intolerance.
 The panel expressed "significant concerns" that the school is promoting a brand of religious intolerance that could prove a danger to the United States.